Art in City Hall

 Previous Exhibits

-Exhibited artwork by seven artists to celebrate the diverse experiences and identities within Lowell’s LGBTQ+ community through various artistic mediums.
+Exhibit artwork by seven Lowell-based artists to celebrate the diverse experiences and identities within Lowell’s LGBTQ+ community through various artistic mediums.
 Participating artists include Kelsey Engvik, Mary Hart, Zachary MacIsaac, Lisa Nelson, Haeden Peaslee, Haley Regal, Amy Roberts, and Dan Roche.
 Organized in collaboration with Greater Lowell PRIDE.

 Exhibited the history of seven Lowell buildings through their journey of mid-20th century modernization to recent restoration in recognition of National Preservation Month.
 Organized in collaboration with Lowell Heritage Partnership, Lowell Historic Board, and Lowell National Historical Park.